githubtraining/training-manual/script/README.md

-This directory contains several scripts you can use to make your teaching life easier:

 ## Class scripts

-This folder also contains several scripts used to set up and facilitate our classes.
+This directory contains several scripts used to set up and facilitate our classes.

 ### script/teach-class